 Actions our charity takes to meet standards: Evidence of our actions: As per HEAnet Constitution, HEAnet has a representative board.
-When a director vacancy occurs, Ordinary Members are encouraged to consider the current skills gaps on the board.
-Deloitte Group Governance Review Report considered the board composition - part of the recommendations tracker tabled at board meetings.
+Group Nomination Committee consider the skill-set required to fill a Board or Committee vacancy and advise accordingly.
+Boland Report - Recommendation 12 - to expand on Deloitte recommendation in respect of board composition.
+The Recommendation will be progressed via the Group Nomination Committee (previously reviewed by Joint Implementation Steering Group).
+New Skills Matrix to be introduced late 2021/early 2022.
 Board induction takes place for new directors Director Induction Programme.
-Annual Training and Development Plan for all directors See Director Training & Development Plan 2019-2020
+Annual Training and Development Plan for all directors Director Training & Development Plan 2022-2023 being developed.